 - Set out one container per liquid on a table.

 - In front of the container place a lid (this will hold the apple slice)

 - Add labels in front of each lid with the name of the liquid or place the main container of the liquid behind the set up.
 You want to easily see which liquid was used for each slice.

 - Add a small amount of each liquid into each of the containers.
 Enough liquid to coat the slice once it is placed in the liquid.

-- Prepare your apple slices using a knife or apple corer. *Always use adult supervision!
+- Prepare your apple slices using a knife or apple corer. *As the adult, I cut the apples

 - Add one apple slice into each of the liquids.
 Set the timer for 1 minute.
 Remove the apple slices from the liquids using a toothpick.
 Place slices onto the lids.

 - Reset the timer for the next length of time then make your observation.

 - Record observations for one minute, 10 minutes, 20 minutes, and 40 minutes.

 - Compare your final results after 40 minutes to the control.
 Record which liquid prevented the apple slice from browning the most.